masrad/ALFRED/README.md

 python main.py
 ```

-2. Press the hotkey (default is CTRL+Shift+1) or speak the Wake Word "Alfred"
+2. Speak the Wake Word "Alfred"

 3. Once you hear a chime, Speak your query or command.